 I am striking on May 1st because Shipt has cut my pay while saying they are paying their shoppers 30 percent more.
 This is a horrible thing to do during these COVID-19 times.
 They also haven't provided everyone with PPE while stating in the press that they have.

 I think it’s ironic we’re talking about a strike because basically I’ve been made unemployed by Instacart.
-Being a full-service shopper for Instacart, I averaged between $500-$800 a week, but because of certain elements of Instacart being hacked by third party bots or an overhiring, I have basically been rendered unemployed.
+Being a full-service shopper for Instacart for two years, I averaged between $500-$800 a week, but because of certain elements of Instacart being hacked by third party bots or an overhiring, I have basically been rendered unemployed.
 The last two weeks I made $130 and $60.

 Tom, FedEx Ground packaging handler, Grove City, Ohio